userify/shim/README.md

 checks for things to do, and goes back to sleep.

-The shim is designed to be lightweight and easy to integrate and customize into Terraform, Ansible, Cloud Formation, Chef, Puppet, etc via the Userify dashboard, which automates the installation for you.
+The shim is designed to be lightweight and easy to integrate and customize into Terraform, Ansible, Cloud Formation, Chef, Puppet, bash, and CloudInit via the Userify dashboard, which automates the installation for you.

-The Userify shim is designed to have minimal working requirements (curl, any version of Python since 2009, the Linux adduser command, and sudo.)
+The Userify shim is designed to have minimal working requirements (curl, any version of Python, the Linux useradd command, and sudo.)
-These basics are built-in to most Linux distributions including Red Hat, Debian, Ubuntu, RHEL, CentOS, SLES, Gentoo, etc.
+These basics are built-in to most Linux distributions including Debian, Alma, Rocky, Ubuntu, RHEL, CentOS, SLES, Devuan, Gentoo, etc. (Linux distributions that use BusyBox, such as Alpine, are not currently supported, but if you have this as a requirement please get in touch.)

 What does the installer do?
 ---------------------------